HL7/fhir-for-fair/input/pagecontent/aboutThisVersion.md

 3. Conformance resources for the representation of some study and subject level metadata

-4. Examples associated to the representative Real World Cases
+4. Examples associated to some representative Real World Cases

 ### Not in this version